nsfinkelstein/blog/content/blog/2023-03-17-raising-software.md

 very different tasks, with very different outcomes.

-Advocates for training-based approaches think that there's enough information about the process of _thinking_ in the data, specfically in the context of the relevant tasks, that in mastering the tasks, an artificial intelligence can also learn to "think".
+Advocates for training-based approaches think that there's enough information about the process of _thinking_ in the data, specifically in the context of the relevant tasks, that in mastering the tasks, an artificial intelligence can also learn to "think".
 Skeptics of this idea point out that there are kinds of reasoning fundamental to intelligence that _cannot_ be captured by this kind of training.
 Two examples are _causal_ reasoning &mdash; leading thinkers on causality sometimes